Hi, my name is Rob Still. Welcome to my website, the digital hub for my body of work.

 Nashville or bust.

 After doing our best to save some money, Ivalene and I moved to Nashville to work behind-the-scenes in music.
-I enrolled in Belmont College for a year to learn the ropes.
+I enrolled at Belmont College for a year to learn the ropes.

 While I worked behind-the-scenes in the music industry, God was working behind-the-scenes in my life.
 Our move to Nashville brought us to Belmont Church on Music Row, the home church of Amy Grant, Michael W. Smith, and many others in the exploding Christian music scene.